project-oak/oak/docs/oak_functions_abi.md

 ### `write_log_message`

 Writes a log message.
-This message will be considered sensitive, so will only be logged if the `oak_unsafe` feature is enabled.
+This message is considered sensitive, so is only logged if the `oak_unsafe` feature is enabled.

-The low-level operation involves reading the response from the WebAssembly module's memory.
-The system will attempt to interpret the bytes as a UTF-8 encoded string.
-If the decoding is successful, the string will be logged as a debug message.
-If the bytes are not a valid UTF-8 string a warning message containing the UTF-8 decoding error and the raw bytes will be logged.
+The low-level operation involves reading the message from the WebAssembly module's memory.
+The system attempts to interpret the bytes as a UTF-8 encoded string.
+If the decoding is successful, the string is logged as a debug message.
+If the bytes are not a valid UTF-8 string a warning message containing the UTF-8 decoding error and the raw bytes is logged.

-Multiple calls will each be treated as a different log message.
+Multiple calls are each treated as a different log message.

 - `param[0]: buf_ptr: i32`: Address of the log message buffer.
 - `param[1]: buf_len: i32`: Number of bytes of the log message buffer.